jontok/ChatPy-Chatbot/README.md

 Chatbot written in python

 >Be aware this is not a finished or polished product

->Currently only works on the commandline
+>Currently only works on the commandline, GUI coming soon
->GUI coming soon

 ## How to?

 - to mark an input as a question put a "?" at the end
-- ask for the chat bot to give you a question
+    - check the [data.json](data.json) to find out which question you can ask
 - ask for the chatbot to tell you a joke

 ## Report issues